 "True Power Is An Individual's Ability To Move From Failure To Failure With No Loss Of Enthusiasm."

-Film director and actor Bill Duke was born on February 26, 1943 in Poughkeepsie, New York and is the son of Ethel Douglas Duke and William Duke, Sr. After earning his A.A. degree from Dutchess Community College, Duke became interested in the performing arts while attending Boston University, although he initially enrolled as a pre-med student.
-He eventually majored in theater there and then went on to earn a M.A. degree in fine arts from New York University's Tisch School of the Arts.
-Duke later enrolled in the American Film Institute (AFI).
+Film director and actor Bill Duke was born William Henry Hudson Duke, Jr. on February 26, 1943 in Poughkeepsie, New York to Ethel Louise and William Henry Hudson Duke, Sr. Duke earned his A.A. degree from Dutchess Community College before attending Boston University, where he originally enrolled as a pre-med student, but earned his B.A. degree in theatre.
+He received his M.A. degree in fine arts from New York University's Tisch School of the Arts.
+Duke later attended the American Film Institute.